-The joule rating is how much excess energy the surge protector can take without it melting.
+The joule rating shows how much excess energy the surge protector can take without melting.
 How big a joule rating you need depends on what you’re plugging into it.

 A floor lamp would be fine on a surge protector with 600 joules of protection, but a corded power drill would need around 1800 joules.

 A garage door opener has an electric motor driving a belt or chain.
 Whatever surge protector you buy should fall somewhere between 600-1800 joules of protection.